kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 **Answer**

-Customer A ordered ramen after becoming a member, and customer B ordered sushi after becoming a member.
+- Customer A ordered ramen after becoming a member
+- Customer B ordered sushi after becoming a member

 ### 7. Which item was purchased just before the customer became a member?